Lab Members

 YOU

-We are looking forward to your application!
-The Bordenstein Lab seeks researchers who aim to optimize and accelerate answers to the next generation of questions and solutions in basic and applied animal-microbe symbioses.
+The Bordenstein Lab welcomes scientists and students for solving hard problems with meaningful work on the molecular biology of animal-bacteria-phage symbioses.
+Candidates who aim to optimize and accelerate impactful answers to the next generation of questions and solutions in basic and applied animal-microbe symbioses will be successful in the lab.
 Please contact Dr. Bordenstein (s.bordenstein@psu.edu) with a single pdf containing (i) Curriculum Vitae or Resume (ii) Statement about your research interests, leadership and/or science experiences, and professional goals and (iii) Full-length copies of 1st authored only papers, reports, posters, or research slide decks to evaluate the scholarship portfolio.
+The need not be published or biology related.

 Seth Bordenstein, Ph.D. | Director of the One Health Microbiome Center; Huck Endowed Professor in Microbiome Sciences; and Professor of Biology and Entomology

-As a recognized thought leader and scientist who studies the centrality of microorganisms to the biosphere and human health, Dr. Bordenstein has peered into the world of microorganisms that dwell inside animals for the past 25 years.
+As a recognized thought leader and scientist who studies the centrality of microorganisms to the biosphere and human health, Dr. Bordenstein has peered into the world of microorganisms that dwell inside animals for the past 30 years.
 His philosophy to science is research the important keystones that we should already know about in textbooks or apply in the clinic, and his research specialties span the extraordinary utility of microbes to control mosquito-borne diseases, the secrets of microbiome diversity across the diversity of humans, and the major trends of host-associated microbiomes across the animal kingdom.
 These interests align with the distinguished One Health Microbiome Center that Dr. Bordenstein directs at The Pennsylvania State University.
-As one of the largest and most venerable organizations in the field, the Center is composed of over 500 members who develop and execute complex and often transformative projects related to the microbiome sciences across agricultural, environmental, and human health.
+As one of the largest and most active organizations in the field with over 550 members across 42 departments, it was awarded the 2024 WH Pierce Prize for Global Impact in Microbiology by Applied Microbiology International.
+Members develop and execute complex and often transformative projects related to the microbiome sciences across agricultural, environmental, and human health.
 Dr. Bordenstein is a Professor in the Departments of Biology and Entomology as well and the former and founding Director of the worldwide HHMI-initiated science education program Discover the Microbes Within!
 The Wolbachia Project that brings biodiversity, biotechnology, and bioinformatics directly into the classroom.
-He is the recipient of the 2014 Jeffrey Nordhaus Award for Excellence in Undergraduate Teaching, 2014 Chancellor’s Award for Research, 2018 Chancellor Faculty Fellow Award from Vanderbilt University, 2020 Genetics Society of America Award for Excellence in Education, 2020 Centennial Endowed Professorship, 2022 Dorothy Foehr Huck and J. Lloyd Huck Endowed Chair in Microbiome Sciences, and a Clarivate Highly Cited Researcher since 2023.
+He is the recipient of the 2014 Jeffrey Nordhaus Award for Excellence in Undergraduate Teaching, 2014 Chancellor’s Award for Research, 2018 Chancellor Faculty Fellow Award from Vanderbilt University, 2020 Genetics Society of America Award for Excellence in Education, 2020 Centennial Endowed Professorship, a 2021 elected Fellow of the American Academy of Microbiology, 2022 Dorothy Foehr Huck and J. Lloyd Huck Endowed Chair in Microbiome Sciences, the 2024 High Impact Research Publication Award in One Health from Penn State, a Clarivate Highly Cited Researcher and Stanford/Elsevier Top 2% Scientist, and a 2025 elected Fellow of the American Association for the Advancement of Science.
 There has never been a more important time to learn the story of Earth’s microbes and how they change both our perspective of nature and our identity of where we belong in it.
 Dr. Bordenstein is keen to continue to expand his research and education portfolio and develop new partnerships with academia, industry, private foundations, and donors.

 Sarah Bordenstein, M.S. | Associate Research Professor | Director of Discover the Microbes Within!
 The Wolbachia Project